SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

   to reduce the severity of a character's wounds one level.
 * Make a small change to their location (locating an unlocked window, finding a can of WD40 and a roll of duct tape, etc.)
-* “Buy” a clue.
+* "Buy" a clue.
 Sometimes players are at a lost or think they might have missed something.
 This gives them the option to find that detail that they would have otherwise missed.

 Hero Points are earned through superior play and given as an incentive by the GM to help encourage the style of action desired in a game.
-If playing a gritty western and the character makes a clever quip using the “in-game” jargon that makes everyone laugh without disrupting play that may be worth a Hero Point.
+If playing a gritty western and the character makes a clever quip using the "in-game" jargon that makes everyone laugh without disrupting play that may be worth a Hero Point.
 Unless completely against the nature of the game played, extremely clever ideas and grand heroic deeds should always be rewarded.